bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="Boolean, examples; false, window.closed." />
 </p>

-The third data type is Boolean.
+The third data type is <b>Boolean</b>.
 In programing, a boolean value is something that is either true or false.
 It doesn&apos;t have numbers to it or strings, it&apos;s very straightforward.
 In this case, I might have my variable status equals false, this is again called hard coding it, or in